reevald/tfdf-ft-pipeline/README.md

 - https://github.com/GoogleCloudPlatform/professional-services/tree/main/examples/vertex_mlops_enterprise

 ## TODO: Improvements
-- [ ] Separate ExampleGen between train and test to prevent data leak when transforming data, for example when doing normalization data. (see: , the test only be used in EvaluatorGen) (Coming Soon)
+- [ ] Separate ExampleGen between train and test to prevent data leak when transforming data, for example when doing normalization data. (see: [Data Ingestion and Split](https://medium.com/google-cloud/machine-learning-pipeline-development-on-google-cloud-5cba36819058#:~:text=Data%20Ingestion%20and%20Split), the test only be used in EvaluatorGen) (Coming Soon).
 - [ ] Implement Apache Beam (with Google DataFlow) to run data transformation at scale (Coming Soon)
 - [ ] PoC continuous training with WarmStart model.
-Since currently to re-train existing TFDF model, we need to create temporary directory and setting some parameter like try_resume_training, see:
+Since currently to re-train existing TFDF model, we need to create temporary directory and setting some parameter like try_resume_training, see: [Retrain TFDF Model](https://www.tensorflow.org/decision_forests/api_docs/python/tfdf/keras/GradientBoostedTreesModel#:~:text=If%20true%2C%20the%20model%20training%20resumes%20from%20the%20checkpoint%20stored%20in%20the%20temp_directory%20directory.%20If%20temp_directory%20does%20not%20contain%20any%20model%20checkpoint%2C%20the%20training%20start%20from%20the%20beginning.).
 - [ ] [Optional] Experiment inference using Vertex AI endpoint and Cloud Function as public api gateway (current: using TFServing with Cloud Run)